Actual Damages: Everything You Need to Know

 - Nominal damages: Nominal damages are minimal compensatory payments that are paid when there were no significant injuries sustained.
 Nominal damages place the legal blame on the defendant and recognize that although no real harm was done, property damage or injury was possible.

 If you need help with recovering actual damages, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.